dccuchile/wefe/doc/contribute.rst

 There are many ways to contribute to the library:

-- Implementing new metrics.
+- Implement new metrics.
-- Implementing new mitigation methods.
+- Implement new mitigation methods.
 - Create more examples and use cases.
-- Help to improve the documentation.
+- Help improve the documentation.
 - Create more tests.

 All contributions are welcome!